erSubhashThapa/100daysofcode/r2-log.md

 - ## Recipe Calculator

   I have been thinking about this math problem nonstop.
-I dreamed about it all night.
+I seriously dreamt about it all night!

   ### Here's the progress I made yesterday: